Hamsini11/Chess-AIProject/README.md

 ♕ Selects moves randomly from the list of legal moves.

 ###### ♔ ChessGame:
-♕ Represents the overarching game and coordinates interactions between the player and the chessboard.
+♕ Represents the overarching game and coordinates interactions between the player and the chessboard.<br/>
 ♕ Visualizes the board and prints move information.

 Each class is designed to work together in a modular fashion, with ChessGame using ChessBoard which in turn uses ChessPieces, while both MinimaxAgent and MCTSAgent can be used as players within the ChessGame framework.